JADE-V-V/JADE/docs/source/usage/configuration.rst

 .. image:: ../img/conf/lib.png
     :width: 400

-This table simply consists of a glossary where the user can associate more explicit names to the nuclear data libraries suffixes available in the xsdir file.
-This allows for a clearer post-processing output.
+This sheet contains the paths of nuclear data library index files for the various codes.

 .. warning::
     Do not use invalid filename characters (e.g. ``"\"``) in the names assigned to the